-- 10.5.1 The contractor will employ an arboricultural consultant to oversee works relating to the protection of trees. - 10.5.2 The contractor will protect trees in line with the recommendations in BS 5837 Trees in Relation to Construction. - 10.5.3 The Ecological Management Plan will set out measures to be implemented, including the following, as appropriate: - Provision of appropriate protective fencing to reduce the risks associated with vehicles trafficking over root systems or beneath canopies. - Measures to prevent compression of soils. - Maintenance of vegetation buffer strips, where practicable. - Procedures for the selective removal of lower branches to reduce the risk of damage by construction plant and vehicles. - 10.5.4 Any tree surgery operations will comply with the recommendations in BS 3998 Recommendations for Tree Works, as appropriate. - 10.5.5 Tree felling will be carried out taking appropriate consideration of the Forestry Commission's Forest and Water Guidelines 2003 to mitigate risks from felling areas of woodland and trees on the freshwater environment.
+- 10.5.1 The contractor will employ an arboricultural consultant to oversee works relating to the protection of trees. - The contractor will protect trees in line with the recommendations in BS 5837 Trees in Relation to Construction.
+Trees will be considered to be those covered by BS 5837 with stem diameter greater than 75mm measured at 1.5m above ground level.
+Such trees to be protected will be identified by the contractor's arboricultural consultant. - 10.5.3 The Ecological Management Plan will set out measures to be implemented, including the following, as appropriate: - Provision of appropriate protective fencing to reduce the risks associated with vehicles trafficking over root systems or beneath canopies. - Measures to prevent compression of soils. - Maintenance of vegetation buffer strips, where practicable. - Procedures for the selective removal of lower branches to reduce the risk of damage by construction plant and vehicles. - 10.5.4 Any tree surgery operations will comply with the recommendations in BS 3998 Recommendations for Tree Works, as appropriate. - 10.5.5 Tree felling will be carried out taking appropriate consideration of the Forestry Commission's Forest and Water Guidelines 2003 to mitigate risks from felling areas of woodland and trees on the freshwater environment.
 Where there are no windthrow or landscape visual issues, tree felling will be reduced to that necessary to allow the safe construction and operation of the proposed scheme.
-Any tree felling operations must consider the legal protection given to roosting bats and breeding birds. - 10.5.6 Where individual stands of trees are likely to be affected, the contractor will undertake an arboricultural assessment by appropriately qualified specialists and where necessary, appropriate mitigation employed. - 10.5.7 Tree felling within land authorised by the Forth Crossing Bill will not require any secondary consent.
+Any tree felling operations must consider the legal protection given to roosting bats and breeding birds. - 10.5.6 Tree felling within land authorised by the Forth Crossing Bill will not require any secondary consent.
 Any tree felling in land outside the extents of the Bill which is occupied with the agreement of the relevant landowner will require consent in accordance with Forestry Act 1967.
 The contractor will obtain any consents necessary in this regard.